vwxi/dht/PROTOCOL.md

   - stored value (string)
   - origin (peer object)
   - timestamp (64-bit integer)
+  - signature (raw data signature identical to that in the `store` message details)
 - nearest nodes (array of nodes if value not found, nil if value found)

 `find_value` **cannot** return **both** a stored value and a node array, such messages should be rejected